XDC-Community/docs/get-started/dev-environment/remix.md

 ### Developing & Deploying Smart Contracts using XinFin Remix

-We will be deploying and simple smart contract to the XDC Tesnet (Aphothem testnet).
+We will be deploying and simple smart contract to the official XDC Tesnet (Apothem testnet).
 We will inject web3 instance thru XDC Official Wallet XDPay

 ![xdpay](https://user-images.githubusercontent.com/41552663/194467016-0a91316e-b9d8-4e01-895e-7c43152d4ea3.png)